Orville L. Hubbard

-Orville Liscum Hubbard (April 2, 1903 – December 16, 1982) was an American politician who served as the mayor of Dearborn, Michigan from 1942 to 1978.
-Hubbard was an effective administrator who served 15 consecutive terms while being nationally known as an outspoken segregationalist who sought to keep Dearborn free of the perceived social and political ills of neighboring Detroit.
+Orville Liscum Hubbard (April 2, 1903 – December 16, 1982) was an American politician who served as the mayor of Dearborn, Michigan, from 1942 to 1978.
+Hubbard was an effective administrator who served 15 consecutive terms while being nationally known as an outspoken segregationist who sought to keep Dearborn free of the perceived social and political ills of neighboring Detroit.
 A biographer described Hubbard as a "one-time high school athlete, ex-Marine, nonpracticing attorney, self-acknowledged expert on matters from the milking of cows to the history of the American Revolution, and personal symbol of suburban America's resistance to racial integration."

 Early years

 Hubbard was born April 2, 1903, in Batavia Township, Michigan, and raised on a farm near Union City.
 He attended Fordson High School in Dearborn, Michigan.
 He left high school for Detroit at the age of 18 to work for Dodge in Hamtramck.
 He then served in the United States Marine Corps from 1922 to 1925, attaining the rank of sergeant.
 After his military discharge, he worked as a reporter for The Wall Street Journal while he studied at the Detroit College of Law, graduating in 1933.
 He then worked as an assistant Michigan Attorney General before opening a private law practice in Dearborn.
 Before being elected mayor of Dearborn in November 1941, Hubbard ran for office unsuccessfully on nine occasions, including three unsuccessful campaigns for mayor of Dearborn, three campaigns for the Michigan State Senate and one each for Congress, Dearborn City Council and township justice of the peace.